LitGroup/money.dart/README.md

 * pattern - a pattern used to control parsing and the display format.
 * minorDigits - the number of minor Units (e.g. cents) which should be used when storing the currency.
 * decimal separator - the character that separates the fraction part from the integer of a number e.g. '10.99'.
 This defaults to '.' but can be changed to ','
 * thousands separator - the character that is used to format thousands (e.g. 100,000).
-This can be changed to '.'
+Defaults to ',' but can be changed to '.'

 ## Creating a Currency